-- Acquisition of syntactic structures.
+- Acquisition of syntactic structures an principles.

 - Relationship between production and comprehension in child language.

 - The effects of processing and working-memory limitations in language development.

 - Word segmentation by monolingual and bilingual infants.

 - Cross-linguistic differences in language acquisition.